TAPevents/Meteorstrap/README.md

 Meteorstrap.registerPredefinedTheme() # see 'creating a custom predefined theme' below
 ```

-BootstrapMagic+ also exposes some useful methods that are covered in it's documentation.
+BootstrapMagic+ also exposes some useful methods that are covered in [its documentation](http://github.com/tapevents/meteor-bootstrap-magic).

 ### Creating a Predefined Theme

 Predefined themes are any themes that are included as packages via the `registerPredefinedTheme` method.
-Non-predefined themes (user-defiend) are always cloned from an existing theme (or plain bootstrap).
+Non-predefined themes (user-defined) are always cloned from an existing theme (or plain bootstrap).

 Have a look at the [meteorstrap-bootswatch](https://github.com/TAPevents/meteorstrap-bootswatch) package for an example of how to package a custom theme that's compatible with Meteorstrap.
-It's basically a case of copy-pasting the Bootswatch format (`bootswatch.less` and `variables.less`), adding it as an asset, and envoking:
+It's basically a case of copy-pasting the Bootswatch format (`bootswatch.less` and `variables.less`), adding it as an asset, and invoking:

 ```coffeescript
 BootstrapThemer.registerPredefinedTheme